shchrbkv/python-oop/README.md

-# Python OOP Course
+# Python OOP @ ITMO

-## ITMO, year 3
+## Course
+Exploring Python features from basics to Metatypes and threading.

-## Pizza Time Application
+## Pizza Time Project
-An application for a pizza delivery terminal written intirely in Python.
+Python UI application for a pizza delivery terminal.
+The goal was to include as many patterns as possible.

 <img src="https://i.imgur.com/cXnt0Ws.png" width="30%" display="block"></img>